Academic misconduct

 Most in-person exams will not allow you to have any additional material with you beyond what is provided and what you need to write your answers.
 You also won’t be able to leave the room unaccompanied if you wish to return to your desk.

-• Don’t bring anything with you that you don’t need to take your exam.
+- Don’t bring anything with you that you don’t need to attempt the exam.

-• If you have your phone or smart watch with you turn it off and leave it at the front of the hall as instructed.
+- If you have a phone or smart watch, you must turn it off and leave it at the front of the hall as instructed.

 Sources of support before, during, and after assessments

-Academic Integrity webpages – these pages contain links to our digital training package, the Ethical Scholar Toolkit, which provides guidance on referencing and avoiding plagiarism, as well as a referencing database.
-There is also a link to the University’s regulatory document, QA53, and a summary of your responsibilities as a student for maintaining your own academic integrity.
+Academic Integrity Training and Test.
+These pages contain links to our Academic Integrity Training and Resources which provides guidance on referencing and avoiding plagiarism, including guidance on the use of Generative AI.
+There is also a summary of your responsibilities as a student for maintaining your own academic integrity.

-Academic Integrity Statement for Remote Assessments – a reminder of your agreement with the University to uphold our community’s ethical scholarship standards.
+Academic Integrity Statement.
+This is your agreement with the University to uphold our community’s ethical scholarship standards.

-The Skills Centre – experienced staff in the Skills Centre can provide group or individual assistance on developing assessment skills and helping you to solve challenges you are facing with your academic work.
+The Skills Centre.
+Staff can provide group or individual assistance on developing assessment skills and helping you to solve challenges you are facing with your academic work.

-The Library – our expert librarians can help you with research skills, referencing support, and finding appropriate resources for your studies.
+The Library.
+Librarians can help you with research skills, referencing support, and finding appropriate resources for your studies.

-Student Support – our team are available to provide assistance with your needs and to help you get the most out of your degree.
+Student Support.
+Provides assistance with your needs and to help you get the most out of your degree.

-SU Advice and Support Centre – the SU advisors offer confidential, non-judgemental information, advice, and support on any issues you may be facing during your degree.
+SU Advice and Support.
+SU advisors offer confidential, non-judgemental information, advice, and support on any issues you may be facing during your degree.

-Exams and Assessments– has information on what to do if you cannot take or continue with your exam or if you think your attempt might be affected, and links to many of the pages listed above.
+Exams and Assessments.
+Information on what to do if you cannot take or continue with your exam, or if you think your attempt might be affected.